JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 [//]: # (title: Kotlin for data analysis)

-Exploring and analyzing data is something you may not do every day as a software developer, but it is something you definitely need to tackle often.
+Exploring and analyzing data is something you may not do every day, but it's a crucial skill you need as a software developer.

-Let's think about analyzing what's actually inside collections when debugging, digging into memory dumps or databases, working with REST APIs, and receiving JSON files containing large amounts of data.
-These are examples of typical software development duties that require your analytics skills.
+Let's think about some software development duties where data analysis is key: analyzing what's actually inside collections when debugging, digging into memory dumps or databases, or receiving JSON files with large amounts of data when working with REST APIs, to mention some.

-With Kotlin's Exploratory Data Analysis (EDA) tools, such as [Kandy](#kandy), [Kotlin DataFrame](#dataframe), and [Kotlin notebooks](#notebooks), you have at your disposal a rich set of capabilities to enhance your analytics skills and support you in the following scenarios:
+With Kotlin's Exploratory Data Analysis (EDA) tools, such as [Kotlin notebooks](#notebooks), [Kotlin DataFrame](#kotlin-dataframe), and [Kandy](#kandy), you have at your disposal a rich set of capabilities to enhance your analytics skills and support you across different scenarios:

-* **Load, transform, and visualize data in various formats:** with our EDA tools, you can perform tasks like filtering, sorting, and aggregating data.
+* **Load, transform, and visualize data in various formats:** with our Kotlin EDA tools, you can perform tasks like filtering, sorting, and aggregating data.
 Our tools can seamlessly read data right in the IDE from different file formats, including CSV, JSON, and TXT.

     Kandy, our plotting tool, allows you to create a wide range of charts to visualize and gain insights from the dataset.